timfox456/wireless2-labs/lab08-dynamic-encryption.md

 802.11 frames.
 This data payload, the MSDU, is the layer 3-7 data passed between the STA and the AP.

-The generation of the per-session PTK requires four more pieces of data: The Authenticator Nonce, Supplicant Nonce, Authenticator MAC, and Supplicant MAC.
+The generation of the per-session PTK requires four more pieces of data:

+1. The Authenticator Nonce
+2. Supplicant Nonce
+3. Authenticator MAC
+4. Supplicant MAC

 The supplicant is synonymous with the client or device.
 The authenticator is the access point.
 A Nonce is a random number, a number used once.